JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-setup.md

 Before you create your first application that works on both iOS and Android, you'll need to set up an environment for Kotlin Multiplatform development.

-> To try a new multiplatform experience without juggling different IDEs and switching to
-> Xcode for writing Swift code, try out JetBrains Fleet following [a similar tutorial](fleet.md).
->
-{type="tip"}

 ## Install the necessary tools

 We recommend that you install the latest stable versions for compatibility and better performance.